14 Powerful Tactics to Improve Your Email Click-Through Rates

 Everyone has been curious about something at one point in their lives.
 And when a person is curious about something, they are inclined to resolve their curiosity.

-Fortunately, you can also leverage curiosity in your email copy to encourage people to click on your emails.
+Fortunately, you can also leverage curiosity in your email copy to encourage people to click-through on your emails.

 Birchbox, for example, does this in the email below by offering a free mystery prize with a purchase.
 To find out what they would get, they need to click on the call-to-action button.